lancepants/notes/os-theory.rst

 Kernel Preemption
 ^^^^^^^^^^^^^^^^^
 The kernel can preempt a task running in the kernel so long as it does not hold a lock.
-Because the kernel is SMP-safe, if a lock is not held, teh current code is reentrant and capable of being preempted.
+Because the kernel is SMP-safe, if a lock is not held, the current code is reentrant and capable of being preempted.
 A preempt_count counter exists in each process's thread_info.
 This counter begins at zero, and is incremented for each lock that is acquired and decrements for each lock that is released.
 When the counter is zero, the kernel is preemptible.

 Upon return from interrupt, if returning to kernel-space, the kernel checks the values of need_resched and preempt_count.
 If need_resched is set and preempt_count is zero, then a more important task is runnable, and it is safe to preempt (run schedule()).
 Otherwise, it is not safe to preempt and the interrupt returns as usual to the currently executing task.